jyosa/MaPhi/README.md

 $ which babel
 ```
 mol_path = is the path of the directory where  molecules to be computed, in Mol2 file, are located.

+ph = This variable is needed to produce 2D picture with correct protonate state, it does not have any effect in your molecule, that means, it does not change the structure for the quantum calculation, it is for a correct 2D representation of the molecule.
+If you want a specific protonate state, eg. a glycine  without proton OOC-CH2-NH2 instead -OOC-CH2-NH3+, leave this line blank. (e.g ph = "").
+"REMEMBER" it does not have any effect in your mol2 file, just for 2D representation.

 Run Maphy with the following command: